shaunhwq/visual_comparison/README.md

 - Zoom to see fine details or enhancement

 Simply generate your enhanced images/videos, store it together with outputs from other methods and source images.
-Then, run the application, passing the path to the containing folder as an input.
+Then, run the application, and select the root folder and preview folder using the GUI.

 ## Problem